Below you can find a list of answers to the most commonly asked questions.

 Q: Is there any age limit to apply?

-A: Please note that there is no explicit age limit for these fellowships.
+A: There is no explicit age limit for these fellowships.
 However, we draw your attention to the fact that the objective of the OWSD PhD programme is to build capacity of early career female scientists in the Global South who can then continue to pursue their careers in academia and beyond.
-Therefore, it is desirable that the candidates complete their PhD training with ample time to then build up their skills.
-Therefore, the preferable age of candidates should be under 40 years old.
-It is then up to the Selection Committee to evaluate whether a candidate is eligible for the fellowship funding, and their decision is final and without appeal.
+It is, however, up to the Selection Committee to evaluate whether a candidate is eligible for the fellowship funding, and their decision is final and without appeal.

 Q: My country used to be on your list of eligible countries but I can’t find it.
 Is there a mistake?